OCA/l10n-brazil/l10n_br_dere/README.rst

    blocked while the URL still points at that restricted host.
 Token requests use HTTP Basic (``client_id`` / ``client_secret``) and ``grant_type=client_credentials``.
 Only managers can read those secrets.
 The access token is cached per company.
+Managers may enable **Allow deleting accepted DeRE records** while ``tpAmb`` is 2 so implementation tests can wipe a month or table period.
+It does not void RFB receipts and is ignored in production (``tpAmb`` 1).

 5. Application version (``verAplic``) sent in ``ideEvento``.